amyreese/znc-push/README.md

     User account that should receive push notifications.

     This option must be set when using Pushover.
-For Nexmo, this is the service/api key.

     When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as username.